- Homosexuality

 History

-Censorship of LGBT Issues in Georgia is no censorship.
+Censorship of LGBT issues in Georgia is state-enforced.

 Legal recognition of non-binary gender in Georgia is not legally recognized.